 A Final Word…

-Throughout your crown and bridge treatment you may have question or concerns not covered on this page.
-We will make every effort to ensure your comfort during crown and bridge treatment.
+Throughout your crown or bridge treatment you may have questions or concerns.
+We will make every effort to minimize pain and provide peace of mind during your treatment.
 And we’re happy to answer any questions you may have.
-Our concern is your comfort and confidence.
-Our goal is to help preserve your smile for a lifetime.
+Our goal at Hancock and Johnston Dentistry is to help preserve your smile for a lifetime.